Zactax/keyboards_ARCHIVE/README.md

 ---

+### Notes
+- All text (.txt) files included in this repository should have one (1) extra blank line at the end of them.
+In almost all cases, these extra blank lines are essential for the programs to work properly.
+Both transfering the contents of, and importing these files, removes these, and I'm unable to fix this.

 ### Footnotes
 [^1]: As this repository may be public, some details in files or code (ex: my name and school) may be changed for my anonymity and security.